-In addition, students should bring at least one blank flash or jump drive so that they may periodically save written responses throughout the course of the exam.
-Once the student completes the exam, s/he should print a hard copy and submit it, and an electronic version, to the proctor.
+Students should also bring at least one blank flash or jump drive so that they may periodically save written responses throughout the course of the exam.
+Once students complete the exam, they should print a hard copy and submit it, and an electronic version, to the proctor.
 A computer, printer, and paper are provided at the Plainview, Gates Hall location, and must also be available at each proctor site.

-If completing exam at an alternative approved site with an approved proctor (both of which must be finalized a minimum of two weeks prior to the exam date-see red above), proctor is responsible for submitting a .docx version of the completed exam to Dr. Brandenburg via email (LBrandenburg@wbu.edu) immediately upon completion.
-If proctor has access to WBU's ImageNow, s/he may also upload it to as well.
+If you complete the exam at an alternative approved site with an approved proctor (both of which must be finalized a minimum of two weeks prior to the exam date-see brown type above), the proctor is responsible for submitting a .docx or .pdf version of the completed exam to Dr. Strovas via email (StrovasK@wbu.edu) immediately upon completion.
+If proctor has access to WBU's ImageNow, they may also upload it there as well.
 The proctor should maintain both an electronic and a printed version of the final submission for at least two weeks following the completion of the exam.